sous-chefs/cron/README.md

 Note: FreeBSD does not support cron.d functionality, so it is emulated.  cron fragments are created in /etc/cron.d, then they are concatenated together into /etc/crontab.
 FreeBSD puts some core OS functionality into /etc/crontab, so the original file is copied to /etc/crontab.os_source, and included in the concatenation.

-Note: This LWRP does not function on Solaris platforms because they do not support running jobs stored in /etc/cron.d.
+Note: This Custom Resource does not function on Solaris platforms because they do not support running jobs stored in /etc/cron.d.
 Any Solaris users are welcome to test the emulate_cron.d functionation that was implemented for FreeBSD.
 See defaults/attributes.rb for more information.

 #### Attributes
 - `minute`, `hour`, `day`, `month`, `weekday` - schedule your cron job.
 These correspond exactly to their equivalents in the crontab file.
 All default to "*".